Buga (song): Controversy

-In April 2024, Kizz Daniel and Tekno were involved in a public dispute regarding the royalties from "Buga."
-The controversy began after a blog claimed Tekno had stated in an interview that he had no legal agreement regarding his feature on "Buga" and received 50% of the song's revenue, amounting to almost ₦1,000,000.
-Tekno swiftly denied the claim, describing the interview as “fake” and suggesting that Kizz Daniel did not have such funds to distribute.
-Kizz Daniel responded via Twitter, accusing Tekno of disrespect and claiming that "Buga" had revived Tekno's music career.
-In retaliation, Tekno responded with a tweet questioning Daniel's motives and warning him not to play with him, insinuating that Daniel's actions were driven by insecurity.
-The exchange sparked a back-and-forth between the two artists on social media, drawing attention from fans and the media alike.
+In April 2024, Kizz Daniel and Tekno were involved in a public dispute over the royalties from "Buga".
+The controversy began after a blog claimed that Tekno had said in an interview that he had no formal agreement regarding his feature on the song and received 50% of its revenue, reportedly amounting to nearly ₦1,000,000.
+Tekno denied the claim, describing the interview as "fake" and suggesting that Kizz Daniel did not have such funds to distribute.
+Kizz Daniel subsequently responded on Twitter, accusing Tekno of disrespect and claiming that "Buga" had revived his music career.
+Tekno replied by questioning Daniel's motives and warning him not to "play" with him, suggesting that Daniel's remarks stemmed from insecurity.
+The exchange continued on social media and attracted attention from fans and media outlets.